hilbert_curve, a Python code which can convert between 1D and 2D coordinates of the Hilbert curve.

 The computer code and data files made available on this web page are distributed under the GNU LGPL license.

-MANDELBROT, a Python program which generates an ASCII Portable Pixel Map (PPM) image of the Mandelbrot fractal set;
+mandelbrot, a Python code which generates an ASCII Portable Pixel Map (PPM) image of the Mandelbrot fractal set;